Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-STEVE BALLMER
+STEVE BALLMERMICROSOFT

 LEGACY WATCH: In the decade since Ballmer took over from buddy Bill Gates as Microsoft’s C.E.O., the company’s annual revenue has nearly tripled, to $58 billion.
 But it has also lost nearly half its stock-market value, while rival Apple’s value rose over 500 percent—and eclipsed Microsoft’s in May.